Tuesday, March 10, 2026

 Recently, I had to flee my home and stay in a hotel for a few days after a minor disaster.
 So, I had to take a game on the road.
 I grabbed the first game I could see, one sitting on a shelf the contractors threw there when they had to move my hall shelves.
 This one was completely a random "grab it off the shelf" moment, since everything was all over the place, and I needed to head out fast.

 That game was Sword of Cepheus, Second Edition.
-This fit in my iPad Mini travel bag, I grabbed a handful of d6 dice, and I was all set and good to go.
-This was a choice on a whim, and, in part, the workers in the house made it for me.
+This fits in my iPad Mini travel bag.
+I grabbed a handful of d6 dice and was all set and good to go.
+This was a whim, and in part, the workers in the house made it for me.
 They left it face-up, alone, on a shelf shoved in my bedroom; they had to move there to get it out of the way.

 So, it is fate that decided this for me, just like the roll of a die.
 I accepted the result and grabbed the book.
 This was my choice, one of possibly many, but in a way, the book called to me and said, "Grab the sword and accept the quest which first presents itself."